SegiH/VerjIO_Excel_Report_Generator/README.md

 Known Issues
 ------------
-Using RGB color as background does not always work correctly.
+Using RGB color does not work correctly.